-Grades: Teachers shall not give or threaten to give grades lower than those the student actually earned.
-Academic dishonesty (cheating or plagiarism), however, will result in a lower grade on that particular assignment.
-Also, failure to properly complete assignments will naturally result in lower grades.
-Grades may not be lowered as a consequence and/or form of discipline.
+- Teachers shall not give or threaten to give grades lower than those the student actually earned. - Academic dishonesty (cheating or plagiarism) will result in a lower grade on that particular assignment. - Failure to properly complete assignments will naturally result in lower grades. - Grades may not be lowered as a consequence and/or form of discipline.